Bouquet algebra of toric ideals: A combinatorial characterization of strongly robust toric ideals

 \begin{Definition} {\em Fix a subset $S$ of $[n]$.
 The toric ideal $I_A$ is said to be {\em $S$-Lawrence } if and only if for every element ${\bf u}\in\Gr(A)$, there exists no element ${\bf w}$ in the fiber of ${\bf u}^+$, different from ${\bf u}^+$ and ${\bf u}^-$, such that the $S$-part of ${\bf w}$ belongs to $P_S({\bf u})$.} \end{Definition}

 The $S$-Lawrence property is a natural one.
 Namely, by (the conformal) definition of the Graver basis, every toric ideal is $S$-Lawrence in the case when $S=[n]$.
+Another straightforward property is that if $I_A$ is $S$-Lawrence and $S\subset S'$ then $I_A$ is also $S'$-Lawrence.
 On the other hand, if $S=\emptyset$ and $I_A$ is $\emptyset$-Lawrence, then for every ${\bf u}\in\Gr(A)$ the fiber of ${\bf u}^+$ consists of just two elements ${\bf u}^+,{\bf u}^-$.
 In particular, the fiber of ${\bf u}^+$ being finite implies that all fibers of $I_A$ are finite (see for example \cite[Proposition 2.3]{CTV1}), and thus $I_A$ is positively graded.
 Since the fiber of each Graver basis element ${\bf u}$ consists of the two elements ${\bf u}^+,{\bf u}^-$, whose supports are disjoint, every Graver basis element is in a minimal Markov basis, and thus indispensable via \cite[Corollary 2.10]{CKT}.
 Hence the two bases are equal: $\Gr(A)=\MS(A)$.
-In summary, $I_A$ is $\emptyset$-Lawrence if and only if $I_A$ is positively graded and $\Gr(A)=\MS(A)$.
-Note that when $\MS(A)=\Gr(A)$ then the Graver basis, the universal Gr{\"o}bner basis, any reduced Gr{\"o}bner basis and any minimal Markov basis of $A$ are equal.
+In summary, $I_A$ is $\emptyset$-Lawrence if and only if $I_A$ is positively graded and $I_A$ is strongly robust.
+By \cite[Theorem 4.18]{CTV1} if $I_A$ is not positively graded then $\MS(A)=\emptyset$ and thus $\MS(A)\neq \Gr(A)$, implying that $I_A$ can not be strongly robust.
+Therefore, we have $I_A$ is $\emptyset$-Lawrence if and only if $I_A$ is strongly robust.

 We are now ready to state the desired combinatorial characterization.